 We all know that throughout the school year people will get sick, both students and staff.
 We also know that some COVID-19 symptoms like fever, cough, muscle/body aches, sore throat, headaches, etc. mimic the same symptoms as flu and even common colds.
 We ask that everyone remain calm during this difficult time.
 Please don’t jump to conclusions or spread misinformation among colleagues, parents or students.
 You will know there is a positive COVID-19 case in your school community because the district will tell you upon confirmation from health officials.
 We will not be issuing any COVID-19 notifications until we have received confirmation from a public health department.

 Notifying our School Community/Staff of Positive Cases

-In the event of a positive case among Greater Amsterdam School District students or staff members, we will issue an email notification to all employees and via mass notification system to all families district-wide.
-We will also post the information on our website.
+In the event of a positive case among Greater Amsterdam School District students or staff members, we will issue an email notification to all employees and via mass notification system Parent Square to all families district-wide.
+We will also post the information on our website if needed.

 Notification of a positive case will indicate the school the individual is connected to.
 The Health Insurance Portability and Accountability Act (HIPAA) and other privacy laws restrict the district from disclosing or confirming any personally identifiable information and we cannot identify anyone who has tested positive.

 The local health department will reach out to all contacts of an individual confirmed to have COVID-19 and advise on the need to quarantine and arrange testing for those exposed.

 The New York State Department of Health (DOH) COVID-19 Report Card